 Many women experience back pain during menstruation.
 This can range from a dull ache to sharp, intense pain.
 The pain is often concentrated in the lower back, although some women may also feel upper back discomfort.

-Headaches and migraines are also common symptoms of menstrual pain.
+Headaches and migraines are also common symptoms.
 Hormonal fluctuations and the release of prostaglandins can trigger headaches during the menstrual cycle.
 Women may experience tension headaches or more severe migraines.

 Some women may experience nausea or an upset stomach as part of their menstrual pain.
 This symptom is believed to be related to hormonal changes and the release of prostaglandins.
 It can range from mild queasiness to intense nausea and may be accompanied by vomiting in severe cases.

-Recognizing and understanding these common symptoms of menstrual pain helps women manage their discomfort and seek appropriate remedies.
+Recognizing and understanding these common symptoms helps women manage their discomfort and seek appropriate remedies.
 By being aware of these symptoms, women can implement strategies to alleviate pain and improve their overall well-being during their menstrual cycle.

 Natural Remedies for Menstrual Pain

 Applying heat to the lower abdomen can provide relief from pain.
 This can be done using a heating pad, hot water bottle, or warm towel.
 The heat helps to relax the uterine muscles and reduce cramping.
 Regular application of heat during menstruation can help alleviate discomfort and promote relaxation.

 Engaging in regular exercise and physical activity can improve blood circulation and reduce menstrual pain.
 Activities like walking, jogging, yoga, or swimming can help release endorphins, which are natural painkillers.
 Additionally, exercise can help reduce stress levels and promote overall well-being during menstruation.